'Very angry': Uvalde locals grapple with school chief's role

 Steven McCraw, the head of the Texas Department of Public Safety, said at the Friday news conference that after following the gunman into the building, officers waited over an hour to breach the classroom.
 Nineteen children and two teachers were killed in the shooting.

-Arredondo, who grew up in Uvalde and graduated from high school here, was set to be sworn in Tuesday to his new spot on the City Council after being elected earlier this month, but Mayor Don McLaughlin said in a statement Monday that the meeting wouldn’t happen.
-It wasn’t immediately clear whether the swearing-in would happen privately or at a later date.
+Arredondo, who grew up in Uvalde and graduated from high school here, was elected earlier this month to the Uvalde City Council.
+A special City Council meeting for him and two re-elected incumbents to take their oaths of office had been set for Tuesday evening, but Mayor Don McLaughlin said Monday that the meeting wouldn’t be held.
+Then the mayor issued a Tuesday evening statement saying no ceremony had been held, but the members were sworn in Tuesday.

-“Pete Arredondo was duly elected to the City Council,” McLaughlin said in the statement.
-“There is nothing in the City Charter, Election Code, or Texas Constitution that prohibits him from taking the oath of office.”

 The 50-year-old Arredondo has spent much of a nearly 30-year career in law enforcement in Uvalde, returning in 2020 to take the head police job at the school district.